 I always tell people that the name of your recipe tells you how much rice to serve.
 The Hispanic dish of arroz con habichuelas (rice with beans) indicates a higher rice ratio to beans.
 This dish, red beans and rice, tells us that we should serve more beans than rice.

-Dish out 1/2-3/4 cups of the white rice, then surround it with a generous serving of red beans.
+Dish out 1/2-3/4 cups of the white rice at the end of the bean’s cook time, then surround it with a generous serving of red beans.
 I garnish my plate with thinly sliced green onions, but jalapeño slices, parsley, or no garnish at all will work just as fine.
+A few dashes of hot sauce gives the tender red beans a little kick.

 Sweet, Buttery Cornbread is never a bad idea to serve with your Creole red beans and rice.
+Collard greens are also a great side dish to serve with these red beans and rice.
 Take my word for it.

-Once you’ve had your fill, transfer the cooled red beans and rice to a food storage container.
+To store leftover red beans and rice, allow them to cool and transfer them to an airtight container.
 Refrigerate the leftovers for up to 3 days.

 Sometimes, as the beans sit, the sauce thickens.
 If you find your sauce is more of a thick paste, thin it with a bit of ham or chicken broth or water as you reheat it.